 The Order of the Longing Look offers a spirituality based on bravery and a path to the rediscovery of primordial innocence, no matter what we have done in our lives.
 It is rooted in European soil and culture, in real living alliance with our ancestors yet in dialogue with the wisdom of the East.
 Their songs still sing in our blood today if we have ears to hear, encouraging us in our search for peace.

-Despite the pressure of modern life, it is still possible to find the door to peace, and especially in nature.
-This door is easier to find in what the Celts called ‘thin places’ in nature, where the local gods can touch us in the heart and guide us to an experience of the vastness of the Spirit, to the experience our true selves.
+Despite the pressures of modern life, it is still possible to find the door to inner calm.
+This door is easier to find in what the Celts called ‘thin places’ in nature, where the local gods can touch the heart and reveal the vastness of the Spirit, the infinite liberation of innocence.

 “The seed-idea… is the gathering of an informal, mobile tribe (clan) of spiritual warriors engaged in the search for the original power of the heart.
 This entails a new way of looking at the world and responding to it.
 The elements of nature inspire practice of a more consistent and focused spiritual life.
 The warrior becomes an unhesitating arrow, shot from infinity.”
 Andrew Peers

 ♦ Andrew Peers is an Anglo-Irishman who spent over 20 years in Trappist monasteries in England, Ireland and the Netherlands.
 In 2011, after a powerful vision, he left the Order and embarked on a different quest.
 He offers retreats involving meditation and drum work and supports these with a series of modules designed to re-educate the mind in its approach to spirituality.